gntlmnoffice/archlinux-guide/settings.md

 - Run `npm config set prefix ~/.npm` to change the location of the installation files to `~/.npm`, you could use any other directory inside home
 - Add `~/.npm/bin` to your path to be able to run commands
 >**Note:** More [here](https://medium.com/@ExplosionPills/dont-use-sudo-with-npm-still-66e609f5f92)

+## 23. XDG user directories
+The following steps allow you to set the location of directories like *Downloads*, *Desktop*, etc.

+- Install `xdg-user-dirs` from the official repo.
+- Run `xdg-user-dirs-update`, this will generate the file `~/.config/user-dirs.dirs` if it doesn't exist and it will update the user directories from that file.